How to get the most out of your tax return

 6. Do your stationery shop

-You could take advantage of EOFY sales to stock up on the stationery and office supplies you need for work purposes.
+Consider taking advantage of EOFY sales to stock up on the stationery and office supplies you need for work purposes to maximise your tax return.

 This can include items from pens, paper and diaries to printer ink and logbooks (e.g. to keep a record of your vehicle expenses if you use your personal vehicle for work, such as travelling between workplace sites or business meetings).